-Wandering around by the RoachesSunday, April 15th, 2018
+Wandering around by the Roaches15th April 2018

 After the preceding post leaping forward to April 2017, this one returns to May 2016 when I walked from Leek to Macclesfield by way of the Roaches.
-It had been a while since I last explored these parts for there was a circular walk from Leek that took in Hen Cloud of a Sunday in a time when there was a direct Sunday bus service between Leek and Macclesfield (now, you need to travel to Stoke-on-Trent by train before travelling by bus from there).
+It had been a while since I last explored these parts for there was a circular walk from Leek that took in Hen Cloud on a Sunday in a time when there was a direct Sunday bus service between Leek and Macclesfield (now, you need to travel to Stoke-on-Trent by train before travelling by bus from there).
 That was followed in 2009 with another Sunday stroll that took me from Leek back to Macclesfield while glimpsing the Roaches from afar.
 Both inspired the route of the more recent encounter because it linked the two towns of the second outing while taking in more of the hills that featured in the first.
-Given the lack of a direct Sunday bus service and a point to point walk not being compatible with the use of a car, it may not surprise anyone that this account tells of a Saturday walk instead.
+Given the lack of a direct Sunday bus service and a point-to-point walk not being compatible with the use of a car, it may not surprise anyone that this account tells of a Saturday walk instead.

 Like its predecessor in May 2009, this hike also had a lunchtime start.
-With lengthening hours of daylight allowing more time of an evening, that was no issue and there also was a greater chance of seeing surrounding scenery in more flattering light too.
+With lengthening hours of daylight allowing more time in an evening, that was no issue and there also was a greater chance of seeing surrounding scenery in more flattering light too.
 That was just as well because the preceding sunny week had been beset with a fragile mindset.
 There might have been the foreboding prospect of a meeting involving senior management and work life was not going as I had liked either.
 Given energy, it was a useful time to go for a long walk.

 One thing that gave my spirits a lift was that I got more sunshine than was forecast.
-Clouds may have got in the way at times but there was enough sunshine to allow the making of memorable photos as I sauntered along.
+Clouds may have got in the way at times, but there was enough sunshine to allow the making of memorable photos as I sauntered along.
 After getting off the bus before it went on a circuitous route around Leek, I started to encounter and enjoy my first spells of sunshine on the way to and across Brough Park on the way towards Haregate.

 After leaving the reservoir following a call to the visitor centre for some sustenance and to address some ablution needs, there was some road walking before I found the route of the Churnet Way that I should have been using all the while.
 The road leading to Tittesworth Reservoir is narrow so I was happy to leave it after me because the pleasant afternoon meant that others were driving along it.
 Having to keep your wits about you all the time on a walk hardly is a recipe for relaxation and I had a better way of reaching Upper Hulme.
 After that staging post and a short stretch of a quiet lane, I was back threading on grassy ground again and with Hen Cloud in sight.

 Having come around its eastern flank, I reached the saddle between Hen Cloud and the rest of the Roaches.
-Though it was by now late afternoon, the prospect of short up and down visit to Hen Cloud’s summit was too alluring to resist and it showed me just how popular the crags of the Roaches were with climbers for a line of parked cars could not be missed in these wilder surroundings.
+Though it was by now late afternoon, the prospect of a short up and down visit to Hen Cloud’s summit was too alluring to resist and it showed me just how popular the crags of the Roaches were with climbers for a line of parked cars could not be missed in these wilder surroundings.
 The ascent route was subject to diversions and the direct route that I followed involved some scrambling before I reached the top where gentler gradients and better paths prevailed.
 Thankfully, the way down was a gentler affair aside from having knee-testing gradients.

 After returning to the saddle, I made for those tops that I had been surveying from the top of Hen Cloud.
-Though the place is criss-crossed with different paths, I fancied sticking to the public footpath so my line was a less direct one around the eastern side of the Roaches.
+Though the place is criss-crossed with different paths, I fancied sticking to the public footpath, so my line was a less direct one around the eastern side of the Roaches.
 It meant that any encounter with climbers was delayed as I made my indistinct way uphill over ground that would be soggy if I came at another time.
 Doing so meant putting any qualms about route finding to one side because I can find myself fussing too much about such things at times.
 Soon enough, I was brought to the spine of the eminence and climbers were so well scattered as not to present any intrusion.
 It was becoming a quiet evening stroll and I was surprised by coming across Doxey Pool even if I would have spotted it on a map if I had planned things in more detail beforehand.

 My preference is for keeping plans flexible because hill countries can be different to what you expect and I had been playing with the idea of a circular walk from Leek similar to the one I enjoyed in January 2008.
-The time of day and the pleasant surroundings decided me so a walk to Macclesfield was to occupy for the rest of any daylight hours.
+The time of day and the pleasant surroundings decided me, so a walk to Macclesfield was to occupy for the rest of any daylight hours.
 Possibilities for other excursions in the area were presented to me in the form of Ramshaw Rocks, another haven for crag climbers.
 It might be that a hat-trick of Leek to Macclesfield walks might be completed if I go around by these sometime.
-The prospect is an appealing one and could have made use of the sunny day on which I am writing these words.
-Sunnier and warmer weather is forecast for later in the coming week so that could have a use yet.
+The prospect is an appealing one that could have made use of the sunny day on which I am writing these words.
+Sunnier and warmer weather is forecast for later in the coming week, so that could have a use yet.

 A short stretch of the Dane Valley Way beckoned before I passed a noisy scout troop camped near what once was a YHA hostel.
 It left me wondering why some felt the need to disturb the wondrous peace of such a location but I soon noted that the old hostel had been turned into an outdoor pursuits centre before a steep uphill climb presented itself after a crossing of the River Dane using a useful bridge.

-One gradients levelled off, there was a lane crossing ahead of me before I started on a track that would convey me to the A54.
+Once the gradients levelled off, there was a lane crossing ahead of me before I started on a track that would convey me to the A54.
 While there was some disquiet in my mind about passing signs of a working farm, it was here that I also got some wonderful backward glances of where I had been.
 The added height meant that I could see as far as Roach End and Ramshaw Rocks from well within the county of Cheshire.
 Staffordshire may have been left for the day but it was not out of sight just yet.

-After Wildboarclough, fields again were crossed to reach the lane leading to Greenway Bridge and the use of red and green bucket bucket lids to make out the positions of stiles was welcome given how far apart field boundaries were.
+After Wildboarclough, fields again were crossed to reach the lane leading to Greenway Bridge and the use of red and green bucket lids to make out the positions of stiles was welcome given how far apart the field boundaries were.
 Fields of suckler cows and calves were negotiated with signs declaring some leniency in the line of the path to be followed, never a bad thing given incidents where cows injure passing walkers though my farm upbringing adds extra experience that others may not possess.

 Bus service 109 from Macclesfield to Leek.